Independent guide. Use this page to sort whole-home repaint questions before you visit an official painter site.

 Whole-home repaint guide

 A whole-home repaint goes wrong when the scope is vague.
-Start with what is included, how occupied spaces are handled, and how trim, doors, ceilings, and patching are written down.
+Know what is included, how occupied spaces are handled, and how trim, doors, ceilings, and patching get written into the estimate before you commit.

 The biggest house-painter mistake is assuming “full repaint” means the same thing to everyone.